MaksimDzhangirov/backendBankExample/docs/part31-eng.md

 ```

 it will throw the same error as when we run the `cluster-info` command
 before.
-In order to fix this, we must use the access key ID and secret
+In order to fix this, we must use `aws_access_key_id` and
-of the cluster creator account.
-At the moment, we're still using the
+`aws_secret_access_key` of the cluster creator account.
+At the moment, we're
-access key of the `github-ci` user as you can see in this aws credentials
+still using the access key of the `github-ci` user as you can see in this
-file.
+aws credentials file.

 ```shell
 cat ~./.aws/credentials